Modern Middlewares for Automated Vehicles: A Tutorial: Fundamentals

 \subsection{Why is a well-defined software architecture essential?}

 An automotive software architecture is based on design decisions which often have to be made quite early in the development process and have far-reaching effects on the quality of the resulting software.
-It is well known that architectural design decisions determine most non-functional attributes of a \system, and therefore can either support or impair properties like maintainability, updateability, reuseability \cite{garlan_software_2014}.
+It is well known that architectural design decisions determine most non-functional attributes of a \system, and therefore can either support or impair properties like maintainability, updateability or reuseability \cite{garlan_software_2014}.
+According to \citeauthor{garlan_software_2014} \cite{garlan_software_2014}, the advantages of a well-thought-out and well-defined software architecture include:

 \begin{itemize} \item With the appropriate top-level design decision, the software architecture can ensure the \textit{updateability} of the software system.
 The architecture can constrain the components and specify that the components must be designed with update mechanisms and modularity.
-Taking into account that continued development during the vehicle lifecycle is one of the drivers of automotive software especially for \ac{SDV}, an architecture can contribute significantly to this goal. \item Architecting a software system with well-defined paths of interaction offers additional advantages for \textit{reuse}.
+Taking into account that continued development during the vehicle lifecycle is one of the drivers of automotive software, especially for \ac{SDV}, an architecture can contribute significantly to this goal. \item Architecting a software system with well-defined paths of interaction offers additional advantages for \textit{reuse}.
 A software component with clear interfaces explicitly defines what the software system needs to provide and what the component offers the software system.
-For automotive software development, for example, multiple software components that share the same interfaces and interface definitions can easily be exchanged for one another. \item The division of responsibilities aids in the \textit{construction} of software.
+For automotive software development, for example, multiple software components that share the same interfaces and interface definitions can easily be exchanged. \item The division of responsibilities aids in the \textit{construction} of software.
 Each component has well-defined tasks and responsibilities in the software system, allowing a developer to know what functions must be implemented and which are the responsibility of another developer. \end{itemize}